-Women in Print: Jeanene Edwards, Fruit of the Loom and JERZEES Activewear
+Women in Print and Promo: Jeanene Edwards, Fruit of the Loom and JERZEES Activewear

 How she got her start: It was not your typical path, as I started out in journalism and knew my heart just wasn’t in it.
 I fell into marketing for a national retailer, which was a lot more fun.
 I then worked for Hanesbrands, supporting retailers such as Walmart and Target.
 Then, Fruit of the Loom offered me an opportunity to handle marketing and merchandising for its blank apparel business for the printwear channel.